Ukraine-Russia crisis: What to know as tensions hit new high

-MILAN (AP) — Tensions spiked anew over Ukraine Thursday amid conflicting claims on whether Russia had drawn down troops that could be used in an invasion, border shelling in Ukraine's separatist-controlled east and intensified diplomacy.
+MILAN (AP) — Tensions spiked anew over Ukraine on Thursday amid conflicting claims over whether Russia had drawn down troops it has been massing for weeks around Ukraine, escalating hostilities in Ukraine's separatist-controlled east and intensified diplomacy.

 U.S. President Joe Biden warned there is still a "very high" risk of a Russian invasion within "several days."
 And, in what the United States described as an unprovoked move, Russia expelled a senior U.S. diplomat in Moscow.

 A day after Moscow said it was returning troops to bases, the NATO allies said Russia is actually building up forces near Ukraine.
-At the same time, separatists in the Luhansk region of eastern Ukraine are reporting an increase in Ukrainian shelling along a tense line of contact.
+At the same time, Ukraine and the rebels in its eastern territory accused each other Thursday of intensive shelling along the line of contact in Donetsk and Luhansk.

-U.S. Secretary of State Antony Blinken, on his way to an annual security conference in Germany, was rerouted to the United Nations.
+U.S. Secretary of State Antony Blinken, on his way to an annual security conference in Germany, was rerouted to the United Nations to promote a diplomatic solution.

 Here's a look at what is happening where and why: